JuliaMolSim/Molly.jl/docs/src/docs.md

 end
 ```
 The functions [`random_velocity`](@ref), [`maxwell_boltzmann`](@ref) and [`temperature`](@ref) may be useful here.
-To use your custom coupler, give it as the `coupling` argument to the simulator.
+To use your custom coupler, give it as the `coupling` argument to the simulator as above.

 ## Loggers